havetisy/morphology-aware-transformers/README.md

 ### MorphCraft

 Morphology-aware transformers for Armenian and Greek noun and verb bundle prediction under low-resource conditions.

 MorphCraft provides a unified experimental framework comparing multiple morphology injection strategies—token-level tags, prompt-based conditioning, multitask feature heads, and a lightweight feature projector—on both Universal Dependencies treebanks and expert-validated synthetic datasets.
 The work shows that explicit morphological supervision consistently improves exact bundle accuracy and per-feature F1, especially for large feature bundles and long-tail labels, offering a scalable architecture for morphologically rich languages.

+---

 ### VerbCraft

 Morphology-aware Armenian verb generation using an mBART-50 backbone augmented with explicit morphological classifiers.

 VerbCraft integrates auxiliary prediction heads for tense, aspect, mood, voice, person, and number, enabling linguistically grounded verb generation in low-resource settings.
 The project includes expert-validated synthetic Armenian verb datasets created with LLMs and human-in-the-loop correction, and demonstrates substantial gains in morphological accuracy on rare and irregular forms, prioritizing grammatical precision over surface fluency.

+---

+### Framing & BERTology

+Data-centric issue vs. game framing classification in political news using BERT augmented with explicit linguistic knowledge.

+This project investigates how deep linguistic features—covering word classes, grammatical categories (tense, aspect, mood, voice), semantic frames (FrameNet), negation, and discourse markers—can be integrated into pretrained transformer models.
+Experiments fine-tune BERT on a human-annotated corpus of news paragraphs labeled for issue/game framing, comparing baseline text-only models against variants enriched with linguistically motivated phrases.

+In a second experimental setup, the BERT tokenizer and embedding matrix are explicitly extended with domain-specific framing expressions, enabling direct vocabulary injection alongside input-level feature augmentation.
+Results show that both linguistic phrase integration and tokenizer-level vocabulary expansion improve framing detection accuracy, demonstrating the benefits of data-centric linguistic supervision for transformer-based models.

+---

 ### Issue & Game Framing

 Computational detection of issue vs. game framing in political news using BERT and fine-grained linguistic features.

 This project includes a human-annotated corpus of news paragraphs labeled for issue–game framing, enriched with multi-level linguistic annotations (syntactic, semantic, pragmatic), and experiments fine-tuning BERT for binary frame classification.
-The work provides both quantitative evaluation and qualitative analysis of linguistic cues, such as competition metaphors, evaluative language, subjectivity markers, and discourse features.
+The work provides both quantitative evaluation and qualitative analysis of linguistic cues such as competition metaphors, evaluative language, subjectivity markers, and discourse features.

+---

 ## Related Previous Codebases

 Earlier implementations associated with parts of this PhD research:

 ### AI-Generated vs Human-Generated Humor

 Comparative modeling of AI-generated and human-generated humor using transformer-based classifiers and linguistic feature analysis.
 Includes human-annotated datasets (funniness and originality), RoBERTa fine-tuning, and source attribution experiments to study stylistic and structural differences between AI and human humor.

 https://github.com/DZHW-AI4SS/Laughing-Out-Loud-Exploring-AI-Generated-and-Human-Generated-Humor

+---

 ### Automated Occupation Coding (German KldB)

 Transformer-based automated occupation coding using hierarchical features.

 Applies BERT and GPT-3 to German job titles and descriptions, incorporating the hierarchical structure of the KldB classification system to enable fine-grained multi-level occupation prediction and significantly outperform classical ML baselines.

 https://github.com/DZHW-AI/German_Occupation_Coding_KldB

+---

 ## Citation

 If you use this code or datasets, please cite the corresponding papers:

 ```bibtex
 @inproceedings{avetisyan2025morphcraft,
   title     = {MorphCraft: Morphology-Aware Transformers for Armenian and Greek},
   author    = {Avetisyan, Hayastan and Karasavva, Christina and Broneske, David},